Key Takeaways

 Once you have completed the above agenda and your prototype, you’re ready to conduct the workshop.
 Typically, the agenda is circulated either before or at the beginning of the session, however, be mindful of the potential of this kind of information to influence the results.
 You should always strive to create an agenda, but if you feel it will skew the workshop outcomes, there is no need to circulate it.

-How to conduct a Cognitive Walkthrough workshop
+How to conduct a cognitive walkthrough workshop

 The final aspect of the cognitive walkthrough method is the workshop itself.
 The following sequence is recommended for a classic ‘internal’ workshop.